mrjackyliang/homebridge-adt-pulse/README.md

 2. Configure the plugin using the configuration below.
 3. Restart Homebridge.

 You can also search `adt-pulse` using [Onzu's Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x).
-Then proceed to configure with the instructions below.
+Then proceed to configure the plugin using the included settings in the plugin page.

 ## Configuration
 When configuring this plugin, simply add the platform to your existing `config.json` file.
 Mind that the `platform` name must always be `ADTPulse`.